biouno/biouno.github.io/tutorials/tutorial01-jenkins-rscript.md

 ### R-output to Jenkins console

 The R-plugin captures R-script output to the Jenkins console.
-So the output of any print statements is dispyed there
+So the output of any print statements is displayed there

 ```R
 message<-sprintf("%s was born in the decade of %s, the %s",bparam.name, bparam.decade, decade.message)